atom-archive/xray/README.md

 * `eon reset <version>` Switch the current branch to the specified state in the repository and replicate this change out to other replicas.

 * `eon merge <branch>` Merge the specified branch into the current branch.
-This only succeeds if the current branch shares a common ancestor with the current branch.
+This only succeeds if the specified branch shares a common ancestor with the current branch.

 ## Xray integration